Spontaneous Ratchet Currents and Transition Dynamics in Active Wetting

-Equilibrium wetting can be investigated in a \textit{slit geometry}, where a fixed mass of fluid at liquid-vapour coexistence is confined between planar walls \cite{Evans_DFT_wetting, J_M_J_van_Leeuwen_1989, Vossnack1987, Nijmeijer1990}.
+Equilibrium wetting can be investigated in a \textit{slit geometry}, where a fixed mass of fluid at liquid-vapour coexistence is confined between planar walls \cite{Evans2019, VanLeeuwen1989, Sikkenk1987, Nijmeijer1990}.
 This allows investigation of wetting transitions without confounding effects such as curved interfaces, prewetting, or capillary condensation.
-To investigate active wetting, we choose an analogous geometry, inserting a planar barrier in a periodic geometry, at fixed total mass of active particles (as in~\cite{WildingWettingABPs, das2020morphological}).
-Since our model is deterministic and only one dimension does not have translational symmetry, we may consider densities as a function of one (periodic) spatial dimension $x$; our hydrodynamic results should apply in higher dimensions provided that planar MIPS interfaces are stable.
-As in the equilibrium analogue, fully-wet, partially-wet, and unpinned states correspond to macroscopic liquid layers on both sides, one side, and neither side of the barrier respectively (see \cite{companion_paper_placeholder, WildingWettingABPs} for further discussion of the correspondence between slit and droplet geometries).
-It is known that active particles generically adsorb to hard, impenetrable walls \cite{bechinger2016active, Das2018, Elgeti2013, Sep_lveda_2017, Sep_lveda_2018}, leading to full wetting \cite{TailleurWettingCurrents, WildingWettingABPs, das2020morphological, Neta2021, turci2023partialcompletewettingdroplets, Granek2024, perezbastías2025twofieldtheoryphasecoexistence}.
-To address particles interacting with penetrable barriers (such as cell membranes or gel films separating fluid compartments), and following \cite{WildingWettingABPs}, we study the case of a repulsive barrier with a smooth, finite potential $V(x) = \varepsilon_w \left[ \cos\left( 2\pi x \right) + 1 \right] H(1/2 - \abs{x})$ for Heaviside step $H(x)$.
+To investigate active wetting, we choose an analogous geometry, inserting a planar barrier in a periodic geometry, at fixed total mass of active particles (as in~\cite{Turci2021, Das2020}).
+Since our model is deterministic and only one dimension does not have translational symmetry, densities depend only on one (periodic) spatial dimension $x$; our hydrodynamic results should apply in higher dimensions provided that planar MIPS interfaces are stable.
+As in the equilibrium analogue, fully-wet, partially-wet, and unpinned states correspond to macroscopic liquid layers on both sides, one side, and neither side of the barrier respectively (see \cite{Grodzinski2026a, Turci2021}). {Partially-wet states have only been observed in active systems on soft or penetrable walls \cite{Turci2021, Turci2024, Zhao2026, Das2020} --- these may model cell membranes or gel films separating fluid compartments.
+Therefore, to access the wetting transition,} and following \cite{Turci2021}, we study the case of a repulsive barrier with a smooth, finite potential $V(x) = \epsilon \left[ \cos\left( 2\pi x \right) + 1 \right] H(1/2 - \abs{x})$ for Heaviside step $H(x)$.
 Our chosen geometry is illustrated in Figure \ref{fig:wetting_states}(a.1).

 We vary two control parameters: the self-propulsion strength $\text{Pe}$, and barrier height $\epsilon$.
-For simplicity, the mean particle density is fixed at its critical value $\bar{\rho} = 0.659$ \cite{Mason2023, companion_paper_placeholder} throughout.
-The system size $\ell_s$ is chosen much larger than the typical interfacial width.
+For simplicity, the mean particle density is fixed at its critical value $\bar{\rho} = 0.659$ \cite{Mason2023a, Grodzinski2026a} throughout.
+The chosen system size $\ell_s = L/l_D$ is much larger than the typical interfacial width.